Pinball Loss Minimization for One-bit Compressive Sensing: Convex Models and Algorithms

 \section{Abstract}

-The one-bit quantization can be implemented by one single comparator, which operates at low power and a high rate.
-Hence one-bit compressive sensing (\emph{1bit-CS}) becomes very attractive in signal processing.
-When the measurements are corrupted by noise during signal acquisition and transmission, 1bit-CS is usually modeled as minimizing a loss function with a sparsity constraint.
-The existing loss functions include the hinge loss and the linear loss.
-Though 1bit-CS can be regarded as a binary classification problem because a one-bit measurement only provides the sign information, the choice of the hinge loss over the linear loss in binary classification is not true for 1bit-CS.
-Many experiments show that the linear loss performs better than the hinge loss for 1bit-CS.
-Motivated by this observation, we consider the pinball loss, which provides a bridge between the hinge loss and the linear loss.
-Using this bridge, two 1bit-CS models and two corresponding algorithms are proposed.
-Pinball loss iterative hard thresholding improves the performance of the binary iterative hard theresholding proposed in~\cite{jacques2013robust} and is suitable for the case when the sparsity of the true signal is given.
-Elastic-net pinball support vector machine generalizes the passive model proposed in~\cite{zhang2014efficient} and is suitable for the case when the sparsity of the true signal is not given.
-A fast dual coordinate ascent algorithm is proposed to solve the elastic-net pinball support vector machine problem, and its convergence is proved.
-The numerical experiments demonstrate that the pinball loss, as a trade-off between the hinge loss and the linear loss, improves the existing 1bit-CS models with better performances.
+The one-bit quantization is implemented by one single comparator that operates at low power and a high rate.
+Hence \emph{one-bit compressive sensing (1bit-CS)} becomes attractive in signal processing.
+When measurements are corrupted by noise during signal acquisition and transmission, 1bit-CS is usually modeled as minimizing a loss function with a sparsity constraint.
+The one-sided $\ell_1$ loss and the linear loss are two popular loss functions for 1bit-CS.
+To improve the decoding performance on noisy data, we consider the \emph{pinball loss}, which provides a bridge between the one-sided $\ell_1$ loss and the linear loss.
+Using the pinball loss, two convex models, an elastic-net pinball model and its modification with the $\ell_1$-norm constraint, are proposed.
+To efficiently solve them, the corresponding dual coordinate ascent algorithms are designed and their convergence is proved.
+The numerical experiments confirm the effectiveness of the proposed algorithms and the performance of the pinball loss minimization for 1bit-CS.